atlassian-labs/data-center-terraform/docs/docs/userguide/CONFIGURATION.md

 All configuration data should go to a terraform variable file.

-The config file contents is divided into two groups:
+The content of the config file is divided into two groups:

 1. [Mandatory configuration](#mandatory-configuration)
 2. [Optional configuration](#optional-configuration)